planetsputter/starch/stasm/doc/stasm-desc.md

 ## Symbols

 As noted above, the `.define` assembler command can be used to define a symbolic constant.
 These constants are arbitrary text words which will be substituted into the input when used later preceded by a dollar sign ('$').
-Symbolic constants can be used to define constant values as well as opcodes and labels.
+Symbolic constants can be used to define constant integer values as well as opcodes, labels, and string literals.

 The following example defines and uses a symbolic constant:
 ```